antronerds/r2-tutorials/docs/Kaplan_Meier.md

     -   Column4 contains the expression value of the gene of interest for the kaplanscan

-3. One can easily prepare this information in Excel and paste the selected columns into the large white paste box.
+3. One can easily prepare this information in Microsoft Excel and paste the selected columns into the large white paste box.
 Do take care that we use "." for decimal signs.
 After you pasted the dataset information, you make the selection for the cutoff option and